Published online Nov 21, 2017. doi: 10.3748/wjg.v23.i43.7765

 Published online: November 21, 2017

-To explore the ability of superb microvascular imaging (SMI) in differential diagnosis of focal liver lesions (FLLs) and to compare SMI morphology findings to those of color Doppler ultrasound and enhanced imaging.
+To explore the ability of SMI to differentially diagnose focal liver lesions and compare SMI morphologies to those of color Doppler ultrasound and enhanced imaging.

-HEs were classified into three SMI subgroups: diffuse dot-like type (n = 6), strip rim type (n = 8), and nodular rim type (n = 3).
+HEs were classified into three SMI subgroups: diffuse dot-like type (n = 6); strip rim type (n = 8); and nodular rim type (n = 3).
 The sizes of the three types of HEs were significantly different (P = 0.00, < 0.05).
 HCCs were classified into two subgroups: diffuse honeycomb type (n = 2) and non-specific type (n = 3).
-Four of the metastatic lesions were the strip rim type, and the other metastatic lesion was the thick rim type, which is the same as that of lymphoma.
+Four of the metastatic lesions were the strip rim type of HE, and the other metastatic lesion was the thick rim type, which is the same as that of lymphoma.
 FNH was described as a spoke-wheel type, and adenoma as a diffuse honeycomb type.
-The SMI types of HCCs and metastatic lesions were significantly different from those of HEs (P = 0.048, < 0.05).
+The SMI types of HCCs and metastatic lesions were significantly different from that of HEs (P = 0.048, < 0.05).

-SMI technology enables microvascular evaluation of FLLs without using any contrast agent.
+SMI technology enables microvascular evaluation of focal liver lesions without using any contrast agent.
 For HEs, lesion size may affect SMI performance.
-SMI is able to provide useful information for differential diagnosis of HCCs and metastatic lesions from HEs.
+SMI is able to provide useful information for differentially diagnose HCCs and metastatic lesions from HEs.